weavervilles/retromium/README.md

 -Persistent dark mode on the browser's UI elements, using #force-dark-mode in chrome://flags

+-Custom tab options including trapezoidal tabs, transparent tabs, and outlined tabs

+-Many flags from ungoogled-chromium

 -Support for SSE2-only processors in the 32 bit build

 **Future support for:**

--Windows XP/Server 2003

 -Windows 2000

--Ungoogled Chromium features
+-Ungoogled Chromium features (in progress)

 -WebGPU for D3D9 renderer